Unpacking the Packaging Plastic Tax

 Plastic packaging is defined as packaging that is predominantly plastic by weight and all plastic is assumed to be virgin (not recycled) unless there is supporting evidence that recycled plastic has been used.

-How is the Tax Calculated and Who Will it Affect?
+How is the Plastic Tax Calculated?

 The new PPT, will require the manufacturer or importer to pay £200 per tonne on ‘finished plastic packaging’ that doesn’t contain 30% recycled plastic in the UK.
 Businesses who import goods, will also be liable to pay the tax on imported plastic packaging, whether it’s filled or unfilled.